rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. _Digraphs-tutorial-label:

-Working with the *Digraph3* software ressources
+Working with the *Digraph3* software resources
 -----------------------------------------------

 .. contents::